Owncly/TSL_Data_Fullstack/README.md

 Using CORS to communicate between the two
 ## Frontend
 React - Vite with embla libs and SignalR service to pass through.
 External CSS files for now, could use Tailwind after

+### Other fixes
+Data coming in for matches is 1-4, similarly, generation is hardcoded for 4x courts, this should not be static either passed from something else or generated as each new id is loaded